open-spaced-repetition/srs-benchmark/README.md

 Total number of reviews for evaluation: 708,151,820.

 The following tables represent the weighted means and the 99% confidence intervals.
 The best result is highlighted in **bold**.
 The rightmost column shows the number of optimizable (trainable) parameters.
+If a parameter is a constant, it is not included.

 ### Weighted by number of reviews